riyaeliza123/PIT-detection-patterns/documentation/dead_tags.md

 In this query, the smaller the detection_rate, the more likely it is a dead tag, meaning in a small duration we see a lot of detections.
 Using detection_rate we can create a cut-off for what is likely a dead tag and what is not.

+The cut-off should not be a detection count, but a ratio.
+This is because as the project continues, detection ccounts are likely to increase and can cause false results.

 ### Insights

 1. When the cut-off is "detection_duration_days > 0 and count > 1500", these are definitly all dead tags.
 They were all at the same location for that given time.
 Here the maximum detection_rate = 0.06.